dvdvideo1234/TrackAssemblyTool/readme.md

      Used: When server has enough memory for the timers OR the record has to be deleted at the exact moment the life passes.

-Q: Does this script stores the created queries for later use.
-Can I disable/enable this option ?
+Q: Does this script stores the created queries for later use ?
-A: Yes you can.
-Just set the trackassembly_enqstore to 0/<>0 respectively.
+A: Yes.
+That way it performs faster statements generation with very little memory consumed.
+   Statement storage is based on caller name ( Good example is "CacheQueryPiece" ) where the program tries to retrieve the generated query, without going trough the troble to concatenate all fields.
+This job is alredy stored in a table and if a request arrives, the statement is generated with liner complexity proportional to the items in the where clause ( For the most expensive function "CacheQueryPiece", the request is done using the model, so this table has two sequantial statements divided/exploded on the model provided "SQLFetchSelect(<statement_hash>, <where_clause_data>)" )

 Q: Hey, there is a textbox and a dropdown menu next to the "ExportDB" button.
 What are these for ?
 A: Well, when a server owners set the "trackassembly_maxfruse" to a higher value, a slider appears.